hmdbbgh/rahyab-assignment/README.rst

 Tips
 ----
-We used Redis and Celery and RabbitMQ to reduce the number of read and write requests to the database for obtaining the view count of an announcement."
+We used Redis and Celery and RabbitMQ to reduce the number of read and write requests to the database for obtaining the views count of an announcement."